hashicorp/katakoda/consul-service-mesh-1/step2.md

 Note the following settings:

-* The `global` section is used to define settings applying to Consul datacenter.
+* The `global` section is used to define settings applying to the entire Consul datacenter.
 In the example configuration the datacenter name is set to *minidc*.
-Feel free to change that value before the deploy is you want to change your datacenter name.
+Feel free to change that value before the deploy if you want to change your datacenter name.
 * The `server` key contains parameters related to the server pods.
 The chart is configured to create one Consul server per Kubernetes node.
 * The Consul service mesh is enabled by setting the `connectInject` key to true.
 When the service mesh connect injector is installed, then a sidecar proxy is automatically added to all pods.
 * The `ui` section enables Consul web UI.